TASC: Task-Aware Shared Control for Relational Telemanipulation: METHOD

 \subsection{Goal Inference over Interaction Graph}

-To generalize across diverse tasks, we decompose multi-step manipulation tasks into two stages---\textbf{grasping} and \textbf{object interaction}---and infer the operation goal in each stage.
-Prior methods~\cite{Yow2024SAPOMDP, Atharv2025vosa} typically treat all visible objects as candidate goals, which can be inefficient and ambiguous in cluttered scenes.
-In contrast, we narrow the candidate goal set using the interaction graph.
-Our interaction graph encodes pairwise object relationships, which align naturally with the two stages of the teleoperated manipulation task.
-During grasping, only nodes with non-zero out-degree are considered, representing objects that can act on others.
-During object interaction, only nodes directly connected to the grasped object are included in the candidate goal set $G$.
+To generalize across diverse prehensile relational tasks, we decompose multi-step manipulation tasks into two stages---\textbf{grasping} and \textbf{object interaction}---and infer the operation goal in each stage.
+Unlike prior methods that treat all visible objects as potential goals~\cite{Yow2024SAPOMDP, Atharv2025vosa}, we restrict the candidate goal set using the interaction graph to reduce ambiguity in cluttered scenes.
+During grasping, only objects with non-zero out-degree are considered, representing objects that can act on others.
+During object interaction, the candidate set $G$ contains only objects directly connected to the currently grasped object.